noyainrain/wall/doc/api.md

 collection_get_items: collection_id
 ```

+Return list of posts in the collection given by `collection_id`.

 ```
 collection_post: collection_id, post_id
 ```

+Allowed: authenticated user, if `allow_modification_by_authenticated` is set, or
-Permission: authenticated user.
+trusted user.

 ```
 collection_post_new: collection_id, type, …
 ```

+Allowed: authenticated user, if `allow_modification_by_authenticated` is set, or
-Permission: authenticated user.
+trusted user.

 ```
 collection_remove_item: collection_id, index
 ```

+Remove the post at `index` from the collection given by `collection_id`.
+The
+removed post is returned.
+May return a `ValueError('index_out_of_range')`.

-Permission: poster of the item to remove or trusted user.
+Allowed: poster of the item to remove or trusted user.

 ```
 login: name